 - Bighorn River (Montana)

 Spring creeks are streams where the initial source of flow is a spring rather than a river catchment.
 A spring creek will often rise on a flattish plain and flow gently down to the nearest river.
 Spring creeks are usually short but sweet in terms of fly fishing opportunities.
 The nutrient-rich water, and insect-friendly substrate, mean they have more aquatic life than a freestone river or tailwater.

 The best spring creeks have languidly flowing gin clear water and patches of aquatic weeds, courtesy of the nutrients, that hold a large variety and quantity of insect life and large populations of fat and healthy trout, including some large fish.

 Fishing a spring creek is rarely easy as trout will punish slopping casting.
 A badly presented fly will send them scurrying to the depths, but land it softly and get a drag free drift, and you’ll get a typical spring creek trout to bite.

 The other benefit of a spring creek is that it will rarely color up in the event of heavy rain.
-When a cold front dumps a lot of rainfall or snow in a catchment, often the freestone streams will be unfishable for a day or two but a spring creek will be running clear along with the upper reaches of tailwater fisheries below the dam or reservoir and can be fished in any weather.
+When a cold front dumps a lot of rainfall or snow in a catchment, often the freestone streams will be unfishable for a day or two, but a spring creek will be running clear along with the upper reaches of tailwater fisheries below the dam or reservoir and can be fished in any weather.

 Spring creek fishing is very visual as you can often see them rising.
 A good day on a spring creek will see you cast to maybe fifty fish and land 10 of them.